Reporting and Data Analytics for Salesforce – Implementation Options

-The choice of reporting tools for Salesforce depends on many factors such as existing reporting tools, other business systems, cross system data correlation, etc.
+The selection of reporting tools for Salesforce depends on various factors, including an organization’s existing reporting infrastructure, integration with other business systems, the need for cross-system data correlation, and the complexity of reporting requirements.

 Salesforce offers robust reporting: users can create their own reports, charts, dashboards, etc. Many reports are available out-of-the-box, especially for CRM/sales.

 Add-on applications usually provide their own reports.
-For example, Nextian provides about 80 standard reports and dashboards that can be further customized by the users.
+For example, the Nextian Reporting & Analytics module offers over 80 out-of-the-box reports and dashboards for cloud and communication service metrics, which can be further customized by end customers.

 Basic Salesforce reports and dashboards capture only the current state.
 To see historical charts & trends (e.g., how did my sales pipeline look like over the last 12 months?) additional tracking is required.